ENERGY SOURCES AND STORAGE DEVICES

 causes water cycle and generates

-2. 2.What is the rate of solar energy reaching
+photosynthesis in plants. - 2.What is the rate of solar energy reaching

 the earth surface?